BenLangmead/bowtie2/MANUAL.markdown

 What does it mean that Bowtie 2 is "beta"?
 ------------------------------------------

-Bowtie 2 is in "beta" mode meaning that it is not as polished as a tool that has been around for a while, and it might
+We say that Bowtie 2 is in "beta" to convey (a) that it is not as polished as a tool that has been around for a while, and (b) it is still in flux.
+Features and file formats might still change in the near future, so please do not depend heavily on these remaining static.

 Obtaining Bowtie 2
 ==================